devesh-2002/Calculator-react/README.md

 # Calculator-react
-This project is of a Calculator, made using HTML, CSS and React.js.
+This Project is of a Basic Calculator, made using HTML, CSS and React.js.